Pasta with Roasted Cauliflower and Bread Crumbs Topping Recipe. Gluten-Free Variation

 Posted on 13th of February, 2012 by Lévana

-I love the robust flavor of cauliflower, and the roasting intensifies it even further.
-I use frozen cauliflower, as it is already cut, cleaned, and every bit as delicious and nutritious!
+I love the robust flavor of cauliflower, and the roasting intensifies the flavors even further.
+I use frozen cauliflower, as it is already cut, cleaned, and every bit as delicious and nutritious as fresh cauliflower!
 Attention Gluten-Free readers: This is for you too!

 2 pounds frozen cauliflower florets, larger pieces cut smaller